alchen1218/docs/pages/doc/ts_explain.md

 3. Copy the trace ID and navigate to **Applications** > **Traces**.
 4. Click **Trace ID** in the top left and paste the trace ID.
 5. Click **Search**.
 6. If you see no result within a short period of time, change the time window repeatedly.
+One to two minutes is the expected time for seeing the result as there's an ingestion delay.
 Refreshing the browser page or clicking the **Search** button multiple times doesn't work because it may show information that's in your browser cache.

 Once the query trace is loaded, you can see the query critical path.
 It shows how long the query compiling and planning takes, as well as how long it takes for the query to run.